 Attorney for Aggravated Kidnapping Lawyer in Houston, Texas

-If you or a loved one has been charged with aggravated kidnapping in Harris county (Houston), or any of the surrounding counties in Texas, including Montgomery (Conroe), or Fort Bend (Richmond), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.
-Attorney James (Jim) Sullivan will fight for your rights, freedom and future.
+If you or a loved one has been charged with aggravated kidnapping in Harris county (Houston), Fort Bend (Richmond), or Waller County (Hempstead), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.
+Attorney James Sullivan will fight for your rights, freedom and future.

 Texas Penal Code Sec.
 20.03 defines kidnapping charges as intentionally or knowingly abducting another person.
 Texas Penal Code Sec.
 20.01 defines “abduct” as to restrain a person with intent to prevent his liberation by secreting or holding him in a place where he is not likely to be found; or, by using or threatening to use deadly force.

 A charge of aggravated kidnapping has enhanced punishment because it is considered a crime of violence.

 What makes for an Aggravated Kidnapping under Texas Law?

 According to Texas Penal Code Sec.
 20.04, a person can be charged with aggravated kidnapping if he intentionally or knowingly abducts another person with the intent to:

 facilitate the commission of a felony or the flight after the attempt or commission of a felony;